rancher/docs/content/rancher/v2.x/en/installation/options/helm2/helm-rancher/_index.md

 ### Finishing Up

-That's it you should have a functional Rancher server.
-Point a browser at the hostname you picked and you should be greeted by the colorful login page.
+That's it.
+You should have a functional Rancher server.

+In a web browser, go to the DNS name that forwards traffic to your load balancer.
+Then you should be greeted by the colorful login page.

+By default, an `admin` user is created with the password `admin`.
+When you go to the Rancher UI for the first time, you will be prompted to change the `admin` user's password.
+We highly recommend changing the password.

 Doesn't work?
 Take a look at the [Troubleshooting]({{<baseurl>}}/rancher/v2.x/en/installation/options/helm2/helm-rancher/troubleshooting/) Page